-Request for Proposals CSDA #292.124 Due March 15, 2024
+Request for Proposals CSDA #292.124 Due March 16, 2026

 The Wisconsin Technical College System (WTCS) Board awards funds to support the development and expansion of Integrated Education and Training (IET).
 IET provides adult education and literacy activities concurrently and contextually with workforce preparation activities and workforce training for a specific occupation or occupational cluster for the purpose of educational and career advancement.
-One focus of this grant is to make career pathways accessible to diverse student populations, reach new audiences and implement student supports to increase retention and completion, if appropriate.
-(We don't want IET to just be for these special pops - it is intended for all students, including special pops).
+One focus of this grant is to make career pathways accessible to all eligible student populations, reach new audiences and implement student support to increase retention and completion, if appropriate.
 Funding priority will be given to applicants who develop an IET in a high demand and short-term WTCS credential within a career pathway that leads to family-sustaining wages.
 Programs are strongly encouraged to prioritize recruitment and enrollment of learners who are enrolled in adult education or ESL classes or community members.

-- \$1,500,000 will be available for these purposes. - Applications may be written for a one-year or two-year grant period. - Each WTCS college district can submit one application or multiple applications for a total maximum grant award of up to \$200,000 each fiscal year. - Grant awards are made on a competitive basis. - Grant applications are due March 15, 2024. - IETs must be developed in high demand fields leading to a WTCS-approved credential within a career pathway. - Administrative costs will be allowed up to five percent of the total approved project costs. - All travel must comply with the district travel policy and is limited to 5 percent of the total project cost.
+- \$1,500,000 will be available for these purposes. - Applications may be written for a one-year or two-year grant period. - Each WTCS college district can submit one application or multiple applications for a total maximum grant award of up to \$200,000 each fiscal year. - Grant awards are made on a competitive basis. - Grant applications are due March 16, 2026. - IETs must be developed in high demand fields leading to a WTCS-approved credential within a career pathway. - Administrative costs will be allowed for up to five percent of the total approved project costs. - All travel must comply with the district travel policy and is limited to 5 percent of the total project cost.
 Out-of-state travel may be funded if it is clearly related to the grant objectives.
 No funds will be awarded for international travel. - Supply items may be funded up to 20 percent (20%) of the total approved project costs. - Up to ten percent (10%) may be used to address student barriers which could cause the student to leave the program. - Team coordination for IET design and development is limited to 15 percent of the total project cost. - IET funds cannot be used to pay for GED/HSED testing or any certification exams. - Cost of instruction for occupational courses is allowable. - Up to five percent (5%) of the funds may be used for foreign credential evaluations (including high school diploma or college coursework) when working with internationally trained professionals.